 - Are a current Curtin student seeking to course-switch into another course; or

-- Deferred your offer in 2012 and wish to commence your studies in your deferred course in 2013; or
+- Deferred your offer in 2016 and now wish to commence your studies in your deferred course in 2017; or

-- Are a student who has completed the Enabling Course in Science, Engineering and Health and is now seeking admission into an undergraduate degree course; or
+- Are a student who has previously been awarded a grade or a mark or has withdrawn unit(s) after the census date from the Enabling Course in Science, Engineering and Health and is now seeking admission into an undergraduate degree course; or

 - Are a student who has completed previous studies at Curtin College of Higher Education or VTEC; or

 - Are a student who is seeking enrolment into Cross-Institutional units; or

 - Want to apply for special consideration for mid-year entry (application is through the University Admission Centre); or.

 - Have been/are enrolled in the Indigenous Tertiary Enabling Course (ITEC) or Aboriginal Bridging Course and are now seeking admission into an undergraduate degree course.